silvertakana/glad-premake/README.md

 # glad-premake
-a premake library for glad
+.sln file creation using premake for glad